cloudflare/cloudflare-docs/content/data-localization/regional-services/_index.md

 Regional Services proceeds and processes traffic within certain regions for customers who have to meet regional compliance or have preferences for maintaining regional control over their data.
 Examples of use cases could be a customer that needs to accommodate regional restrictions like [GDPR](https://www.cloudflare.com/trust-hub/gdpr/) (General Data Protection Regulation), or customers that are bound by agreement with their own customers that include geographic restrictions on data flows or data processing.

 With Regional Services, TLS is only terminated inside the configured region.
-For example, if a hostname is configured to regionalize to the EU, any HTTPS request from the US will route to the EU.
+For example, if a hostname is configured to regionalize to the European Union (EU), any HTTPS request from the United States (US) will route to the EU.

 ## Global traffic management